hr101191/java-vertx/http-ssl-example/README.md

 #### Exporting Certificates
 \*Note: An actual server certificate issued by a recognized certificate authority will be created from one root cert and zero to many intermediate certificates.
 This is known as the [certificate chains](https://knowledge.digicert.com/solution/SO16297.html).
 When establishing a TLS conneection, client will validate the server's identity based on the root certificate and intermediate certificate(s) that the server certificate is generated from.
+Skip this section if you are using certificate issued by a certificate authority

 For a self-signed certificate, this certificate chain is contained in itself and therefore we will be acting as the certificate authority ourself.
 Hence, this step is required if you are using self-signed certificate as clients connecting to your service will need your identity solely based on this certificate.